Pedestrian Hit By Car In Michigan: Legal Rights Explained

 In a lawsuit for pain and suffering compensation, an injured person traveling by foot may also be able to recover “excess” No-Fault benefits which are the benefits that are not covered by applicable auto No-Fault insurance policy because of the medical coverage level that was chosen.

-Importantly, a persib need to prove a “serious impairment of body function” to recover economic losses and any “excess” No-Fault insurance benefits.
-But the at-fault driver’s negligence must still be proved in order for the injured victim who was hit by a car to get money for economic loss in our state.
+Importantly, a person needs to prove a “serious impairment of body function” to recover economic losses and any “excess” No-Fault insurance benefits.
+But the at-fault driver’s negligence must still be proved in order for the injured victim who was struck by a vehicle to get money for economic loss in our state.

 About Michigan No-Fault benefits

 In Michigan, a pedestrian who was hit by a car is entitled to recover No-Fault benefits, sometimes referred to as PIP benefits, from the responsible auto insurance company.
-These PIP benefits help pay for the pedestrian’s accident-related medical bills and lost wages if he or she is disabled from working.
-The pedestrian need not show the driver was 100% at-fault.
+These PIP benefits help pay for the walker’s accident-related medical bills and lost wages if he or she is disabled from working.
+The individual struck by the vehicle need not show the driver was 100% at-fault.

 The auto insurance company that will be responsible for paying an injured victim’s No-Fault benefits will be the insurance company that by law is the highest priority to provide PIP benefits.
 The legal analysis for determining priority is as follows: